dsimop/OMR/README.md

 # Optical Music Recognition and Audio Samples Creation

-This system is able to recognise single-stave music scores and create audio files from them.
+This system is able to recognise single-stave digital music scores and create audio files from them.

 ## Getting Started